skippa1da2flippa/brain_adaptive_training/README.md

 ## Mask update

-The distance between a pair of any two neurons $n_i, n_j$ is computed as absolute difference between the two neurons, even though distance itself might be misleading for some task in which the distance itself might not be indicative for detecting the similarity between two neurons.
+The distance between a pair of any two neurons $n_i, n_j$ is computed as absolute difference between the two neurons activation value, even though distance itself might be misleading for some task in which the distance itself might not be indicative for detecting the similarity between two neurons.
 As usual the answer lays in the empirical path conditioned by the chosen datasets.